WegenerSteven/JuaSheria/JUAKATIBA_USER_GUIDE.md

 ### Important Notes

-⚖️ **Legal Information, Not Legal Advice**: JuaKatiba provides information and interpretation of legal documents but does not provide legal advice.
+⚖️ **Legal Information, Not Legal Advice**: Jua Sheria provides information and interpretation of legal documents but does not provide legal advice.

 📚 **Source-Based Responses**: All answers are based on official legal documents and include citations.

-🔍 **Limitations**: If information isn't available in the loaded documents, JuaKatiba will let you know.
+🔍 **Limitations**: If information isn't available in the loaded documents, Jua Sheria will let you know.

 💼 **Professional Consultation**: For complex legal matters, always consult with a qualified legal professional.